 2. Register with the Netherlands Chamber of Commerce

 After you have completed the registration form, you can schedule an online appointment to finish up your registration.
 Do not forget to bring your ID-card.
 The registration fee is 50 euros.
-The Chamber of Commerce will sign you up with the Dutch Tax and Customs Administration, who will provide you with a VAT number.
+The KVK will pass on your details to the Dutch Tax and Customs Administration.
+Within two weeks you will receive your VAT identification number and VAT number from the Tax and Customs Administration by post.

 3. Check whether you need a permit